What is Blepharoplasty?

 When Dr. Bared performs surgery of the upper eyelids, he can generally access the tissues through the eyelid crease.
 By following marked guidelines he will draw on the skin prior to surgery, Dr. Bared can skillfully cut away excessive skin and alter the eyelid muscle to create a more rested, alert, and youthful look.

-Upper eyelid procedures are often combined with forehead lift surgery to readjust the position of the eyebrows and smooth out any forehead wrinkles.
-During this combination surgery, the forehead may be altered first, as there is typically some lifting of the upper lids due to tension created by the procedure.
+Surgeons often combine upper eyelid procedures with forehead lift surgery to readjust the position of the eyebrows and smooth out any forehead wrinkles.
+During this combination surgery, we alter the forehead first, as there is typically some lifting of the upper lids due to tension from from the procedure.

 Lower Eyelid Blepharoplasty

-When the lower lid is surgically altered, Dr. Bared may create an incision inside the mucous membrane of the eyelid.
-The incision will be hidden in the lash line, and the tissues can be accessed with limited disruption t o the surrounding areas.
+When altering the lower lid, Dr. Bared may create an incision inside the mucous membrane of the eyelid.
+The incision will be hidden in the lash line, and the tissues can be accessed with limited disruption to the surrounding areas.

 During surgery, a fat pad that has migrated can be repositioned, which often addresses both excess bulk and a lack of volume in the undereye area.
 Dr. Bared can also perform a fat transfer to this area or use dermal fillers to improve the appearance of the eyes, which can re-contour the area and create attractive framing for the eyes.